 A tangential difficulty in experiencing the movie as “satisfying” is the fact that Lily, as protagonist, elicits pity but not (at least in my experience) deep sympathy.
 Her identity is almost entirely defined by her victimhood.
 (Young Iris only appears for a few minutes, but immediately appeals as a more active and striking figure: the dapper, slightly severe-looking young horror novelist, cigarette in hand.)
 This gets to one of my open questions at the end of the film: is it intended to work as a meta-commentary on the victimization of women in horror narratives?

-Its self-conscious title certainly suggests that; both Lily and Polly introduce themselves by saying, “The pretty thing that you are looking at is me.”
+Its self-conscious title certainly suggests that.
+Both Lily and Polly introduce themselves by declaring, “The pretty thing that you are looking at is me.”
 Iris declares witheringly to Lily/Polly that “You pretty things all rot.” i.e., as movie viewers, we expect to see a pretty thing onscreen; as horror movie viewers, we expect to watch her suffer or die.

 In the context of I Am the Pretty Thing, though, women’s suffering is an almost communal experience rather than a pure spectacle for the external viewer.
 Lily, Polly, and Iris remain mostly, and sadly, separate; they touch one another’s lives only glancingly; but still they bear witness.
 Iris writes Polly’s story as one of her novels in order to commemorate and understand her; at the end, we see that she still longs for Polly’s companionship, for the contact offered through the sharing of Polly’s story.